Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Introduction

+To address the two issues, we apply REINFORCE-OPT to solve (\ref{Tikhonov}), which by Proposition \ref{interpret} is equivalent to solving the following statistical formulation of (\ref{Tikhonov}) with double regularization penalties:

+where the parameterized distribution $\mu^{\pi_{\bm{\theta}}}$ is explained in Proposition \ref{interpret}.
+In this new formulation, the designed regularization solution $\bm{x}$ is a random variable following the distribution $\mu^{\pi_{\bm{\theta}}}$ with parameters $\bm{\theta} = \bm{\theta}^*$.
+Also, our experiments in Section \ref{experiment-opt} demonstrate the ability of REINFORCE-OPT to handle nonconvex cases.
+In addition to addressing the above-mentioned issues (a) and (b), another advantage of REINFORCE-OPT over existing methods in the field of inverse problems is its ability to handle the case of multiple solutions of (\ref{inversep}).
+Commonly used supervised learning frameworks, such as neural networks, cannot be directly applied to model the multi-valued inversion map $f^{-1}$ (see, e.g., \cite{XuZhang2022,YangXuZhang2022}).
+This advantage will be demonstrated in Section \ref{Simu3}.

-The remainder of the paper is structured as follows: Section \ref{RLandRegu} frames the inverse problem in (\ref{inversep}) with an MDP setting, and then discusses the connections between the MDP formulation and conventional regularization methods.
-Section \ref{Main} presents the main results of this work, including the main algorithm, assumptions, and convergence results.
-The main theorem's proof is provided in Section \ref{ProofMain}.
-Section \ref{simulation} illustrates the performance of REINFORCE-IP with numerical examples of auto-convolution equations and inverse-chromatography problems.
-Finally, concluding remarks are made in Section \ref{Conclusion}, and some technical proofs of assertions are provided in the Appendices.
+This paper is organized as follows: Section \ref{MDP-setting} reformulates the optimization problem in (\ref{opt}) within the framework of an MDP and explores the relationship between the goals of the reinforcement learning method and the optimization problem.
+In Section \ref{Main}, we present the REINFORCE-OPT algorithm and show the convergence theorem.
+Section \ref{RLandRegu} introduces the application of REINFORCE-OPT to inverse problems and establishes connections between this algorithm and classical regularization methods.
+Section \ref{experiment-opt} demonstrates the advantages of REINFORCE-OPT over other commonly used optimization methods through experimental comparisons, while Section \ref{simulation} showcases the performance of REINFORCE-OPT with numerical examples involving auto-convolution equations and inverse chromatography problems.
+Finally, Section \ref{Conclusion} provides concluding remarks, and additional technical proofs are included in the Appendices.
+All codes are available at \url{http://github.com/chen-research/REINFORCE-OPT}, with the reinforcement learning-related codes implemented using TensorFlow Agent \cite{TFAgents}.